EventStore/documentation/docs/clients/tcp/dotnet/21.2/quick-tour.md

 @[code{connect}](./sample-code/GettingStarted/Connection.cs)

-It will create a connection to EventStoreDB running locally in Docker container using the TCP protocol.
+It will create a connection to KurrentDB running locally in Docker container using the TCP protocol.

 ## Appending events